drandell/hannah-website/src/markdown/testimonials.md

 ---------------

 > `Hannah works very independently and conscientiously.
 Her texts are of very high quality and to my complete satisfaction.
 I can always rely on her and know that she can implement projects quickly and the quality of her work is excellent.
-Hannah is a reliable and vital team member at PlusDent.`
+Hannah is a reliable and vital team member at PlusDent UK.`

 _Korenia, PlusDental_

 ---------------

-> `Hannah did a flawless job as usual.
-We are very satisfied with her work and will definitely continue to work with her in the future.
-It was a very good decision to hire her.`
+> `Hannah has always done such a good job.
+You can always count on her to complete all tasks exactly as agreed.
+Deadlines are always met and I am often amazed at how quickly she works.
+I am very happy to have hired Hannah and would recommend her to anyone looking for a reliable translator.`

-_Julien, Individual Client_
+_Nina, Swiss Premium Cosmetics_

 ---------------